8 Best Summer Beers for Summer (or Pretending It’s Summer)

 Deschutes Tropical Fresh IPA

-This was the best of the tropical beers we tried and the best summer beer over all.
+This was the best of the tropical beer we tried and the best summer beer over all.
 It smells like guava (let’s hear it for those magic hops!), but the fruit is very subtle, as is the bitterness from the hops.
 It’s very, very easy to drink as the best summer beers should be.
 It’s a perfect IPA for a hammock or a ragin’ party.
 It’ll take you through the summer, right up until you start feeling that pumpkin beer itch.

 Credit: Liv Averett / Total Wine